Information for Organizations

 We're thrilled that you're interested in the Rice Business Board Fellows program.
 Please let us know how we can help guide you through the application process.
 We look forward to working with you.

-Applications for organizations for the Board Fellows program are open.
+Applications for the Board Fellows program are now open.

 Applications are evaluated on the organization’s mission and proven community impact, identification of a mentor from the organization’s board, and an established communication plan between the board and a potential Board Fellow.
 Once selected to the program, organizations and Board Fellows are matched through a mutual selection process, which uses the application to align the interests and needs of both.